vetty88/Note-Taker/README.md

 ## Tests

 See the open issues for a list of proposed features (and known issues).
 Testing completed and any known issues include the following:
 Current issue with deleting 'notes' getting error 'NaN will try tomorrow (28/07) to resolve.
-Was working earlier in the day, may have to revert changes.
+28/07: this issue is now resolved (code fixed) if you downloaded the code prior to this change: please complete a new pull request!
 Testing was completed in Google Chrome  and Mozilla Firefox browsers to the local server.

 ## License